Has it ever occurred to you that nothing occurs to God?

 Absalom began to build an army of malcontents.

 But wait?
 Didn’t David do the same after he fled from Saul?
 He did, but there was a difference.
 Although he wailed loud and long about unjust treatment, David never took justice into his own hands.
 He would not touch God’s anointed.
 He honoured the office, even when King Saul was reduced to a dangerously unbalanced giant wounded ego.
-David knew he was more popular.
+David knew he himself was more popular.
 He could have made a bid for the hearts of the people to back him up in military take-over.
 But he waited for God to hand him the scepter.
-He honoured the king who was trying to kill him.
+He honoured the position of the king who was trying to kill him.

 I have seen a pastor badger a woman on staff of a Christian organization to confess her part in seducing the elder who raped her violently, even though she had been beaten.
 She lost her job.
 There were no serious consequences for the man.

 I have hidden victims of incest in my home who were coerced to change their stories because they were told it would be their fault if the family broke up and the step-father was subject to ridicule or prosecution.